 When it comes to changing the appearance of breasts, women have a lot of surgical options.
 There are surgeries to make breasts bigger; there are surgeries to make breasts smaller; there are surgeries to lift breasts, and there are surgeries to change your breast’s nipples.

-Today we are focusing on two of the most popular breast surgeries: a breast lift and a breast reduction.
-Though they both work to change the shape of the breast by removing extra skin and tissue, they are different procedures.
+Today, we are focusing on two of the most popular breast surgeries: a breast lift and a breast reduction.
+Although they both work to change the shape of the breast by removing excess skin and tissue, they are distinct procedures.

 If you aren’t sure which one is right for you, read on.
-We will cover the difference between a breast lift and a breast reduction so that you may be able to make the right decision.
+We will cover the differences between a breast lift and a breast reduction so that you can make an informed decision.

 Breast Lift